sdvluong/GulpRoast/README.md

 # GulpRoast
 repo for developing Gulp Roast website based on designs provided by uxui bootcamp instructors, develop a website that is responsive.
-Main contributions by Sean Luong
+Main contributions by Sean Luong.
 Interested in getting started?
 Contact Sean Luong